swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 2. Import the **Single sample workflow (StarSOLO):** (listed above) This workflow will include a couple of sub workflows.

-3. Hit run to bring up the following launch form.
+3. Open the workflow menu, find the workflow and hit run to bring up the following launch form.
 The first option _'paired fastqs for one sample'_ should be the paired collection you created and named above.
 You'll also be prompted to customise any filtering parameters, and choose a sensible name for the biological sample.

 {% include image.html file="/screen_single_sample_starsolo_launch.png" alt="Single Sample Launch prompt" max-width="800px" %}